 In 1999, the PUC ordered the establishment of the Energy Efficiency Utility (EEU), which began operating in February 2000 under the name "Efficiency Vermont" ("EVT").
-Most efficiency services for commercial, industrial, residential and multi-family housing are now operated by the EEU and are no longer directly provided by the Cooperative.
-The Cooperative continues to perform certain services associated with the "Residential New Construction Program" in coordination with the EEU.
+Most efficiency services for commercial, industrial, residential and multi-family housing are now operated by the EEU and are no longer directly provided by WEC.
 Pursuant to an order from the PUC, all Vermont utilities collect a monthly surcharge called the Energy Efficiency Charge (EEC) from customers.
-December 31, 2022 and 2021 the total collected from the Cooperative's members was approximately \$854,204 and \$889,195, respectively.
-This amount is forwarded to a fiscal agent selected by the PUC and is not revenue to the Cooperative.
+At December 31, 2023 and 2022 the total collected from WEC's members was approximately \$857,192 and \$854,204, respectively.
+This amount is forwarded to a fiscal agent selected by the PUC, currently Vermont Energy Investment Corporation (VEIC), and is not revenue to WEC.